ZigaSajovic/dCpp/README.md

 From _abstract_ of the paper  _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_ in which the theory is derived by [Žiga Sajovic](https://www.linkedin.com/in/zigasajovic) and [Martin Vuk](http://www.fri.uni-lj.si/en/martin-vuk/default.html):

-In this paper, we develop the theory of analytic virtual machines, that implement analytic programming spaces and operators acting upon them.
-Such a machine fully integrates control structures, reataining the expressive freedom of algorithmic control flow.
+In this paper, we develop operational calculus on programming spaces that generalizes existing approaches to automatic differentiation of computer programs and provides a rigorous framework for program analysis through calculus.

-A programming space is a subspace of the function space of maps on the virtual memory.
-We can construct a differential operator on programming spaces as we extend the virtual memory to a tensor product of a virtual space with tensor algebra of its dual.
-Extended virtual memory serves by itself as an algebra of programs, giving the expansion of the original program as an infinite tensor series at program's input values.
+We present an abstract computing machine that models automatically differentiable computer programs.
+Computer programs are viewed as maps on a finite dimensional vector space called virtual memory space, which we extend by the tensor algebra of its dual to accommodate derivatives.
+The extended virtual memory is by itself an algebra of programs and its elements give the expansion of the original program as an infinite tensor series at program's input values.

-We present a theory of operators on programming spaces, that enables analysis of programs and computations on the operator level, which favors general implementation.
-Theory enables approximation and transformations of programs to a more appropriate function basis'.
-We also present several examples of how the theory can be used in computer science.
+We define the operator of differentiation on programming spaces and implement higher order derivatives as well as generalized shift operator in terms of its powers.
+Operational calculus is used to prove properties of the defined operators.
+Several possible applications to computer science are presented, most notably trainable general tensor neural networks that can provide a meaningful way of neural network initialization and in some cases yield better performing approximations of programs.

+Our approach offers a powerful tool for program analysis and approximation as well as a unified approach to automatic differentiation covering both forward and reverse mode under a single operator.
+General tensor networks enable generalization of the existing state of the art methods for analyzing neural networks to any computer program.

 The paper _[Operational calculus on programming spaces and generalized tensor networks](https://arxiv.org/abs/1610.07690)_, containing derivation of the theory is available on arXiv.